Seahawks, rocked by holding penalty, get knocked out of NFL playoffs by Falcons

-Seahawks see their season end in the divisional round of the playoffs for the second straight year, this time falling to the Falcons 36-20 in the Georgia Dome.
+The Seahawks saw their season end in the divisional round of the playoffs for the second straight year, this time falling to the Falcons 36-20 in the Georgia Dome.
 A key holding penalty in the second quarter appeared to turn the game for good in Atlanta’s favor.

 ATLANTA — That one play might have swung the game so drastically for the Seahawks in a divisional playoff game at Atlanta was unmistakable.